Skip to main content

 The brain’s dependence on these chemical signals is not passive; it is an active, ongoing relationship.
 Consider the concept of neuroplasticity, the brain’s remarkable ability to reorganize itself by forming new neural connections.
 This process is the physical basis of learning and memory.
 Hormones like estradiol, a potent form of estrogen, are key promoters of neuroplasticity.

 Estradiol has been shown to increase the density of dendritic spines, the tiny protrusions on neurons that receive signals from other cells.
 A higher density of these spines means more potential connections, which translates to a more robust and adaptable neural network.
-When estradiol levels decline, so does this critical support for synaptic health, which can manifest as a slowdown in or difficulty acquiring new information.
+When estradiol levels decline, so does this critical support for synaptic health, which can manifest as a slowdown in processing speed or difficulty acquiring new information.

 Similarly, testosterone in the male brain contributes significantly to cognitive domains such as spatial ability and executive function, which includes planning, problem-solving, and working memory.
 While the male brain produces its own estrogen through the conversion of testosterone via an enzyme called aromatase, testosterone itself also has direct effects on brain tissue.